-John D. Da Silva , DMD, MPH, ScM, Vice Dean; Assistant Professor, Department of Restorative Dentistry and Biomaterials Sciences; Medical Director, Harvard Dental Center; Interim Director of Advanced Graduate Education
+John D. Da Silva , DMD, MPH, ScM, Vice Dean; Associate Professor, Department of Restorative Dentistry and Biomaterials Sciences; Medical Director, Harvard Dental Center

 Dr. Da Silva conducts clinical research.
 His research interest includes translational research in optics and color science in dentistry.
 He is also involved with the Children’s Hospital Center for Adolescent Substance Abuse Research to develop an Internet/Intranet-based motivational enhancement therapy (iMET) program for adolescents that can be used in dental and medical offices to target tobacco, alcohol, and drug use.

 Our laboratory studies the molecular genetics of craniofacial and tooth development and the regulation of stem cells in teeth.
 We are currently working on two main projects.

 Molecular and cellular mechanisms underlying embryonic and supernumerary tooth development